 Financial Aid Instructions for U.S. Military Veterans

-Williams welcomes applicants who’ve served our country in the U.S. military.
-We consider veterans’ applications without regard to their ability to pay, and we promise to meet 100 percent of each admitted student’s demonstrated financial need for their entire career at Williams.
-In many cases, the amount we provide will exceed the aid provided by veterans’ benefit programs.
+Williams welcomes applicants who've served our country in the U.S. military.
+We seek the most exceptional candidates regardless of financial need, and we promise to meet 100 percent of each admitted student’s demonstrated financial need for their entire career at Williams.
+Veterans who are eligible for VA education benefits will be considered independent students.

 The following information is provided to help you understand the options available to you as a veteran for financing your Williams education.

-Post-9/11 GI Bill® benefits
+Post-9/11 GI Bill benefits®

 If you’re a student veteran, you have the option to activate your Post-9/11 GI Bill benefits toward the cost of attendance at Williams or to defer your benefits and have your full demonstrated need met through a combination of federal, state, private and institutional funds.
 If you elect to use your Post-9/11 GI Bill benefits, you’ll be permitted to keep all of your Basic Allowance for Housing (BAH), with the expectation that you’ll use it toward additional living and personal expenses incurred because of your unique status as a veteran.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.
+More information about education benefits offered by VA is available at the official U.S. government Web site at benefits.va.gov/gibill/index.asp